-Without a doubt, two of the best guitarists in the business are Derek Trucks and Trey Anastasio.
-While their paths have crossed on a handful of occasions (including a JAMMY Award performance pictured above and most recently at the Beacon Theatre with Tedeschi Trucks Band on 10/17/14), Trucks has only made one appearance ever with Phish proper.
-On July 7th, 1999, Phish hit the Blockbuster Pavilion in Charlotte, NC, welcoming Trucks for a two-song encore that none will soon forget.
+Without a doubt, two of the best guitarists in the business are Tedeschi Trucks Band’s Derek Trucks and Phish’s Trey Anastasio.
+While their paths have crossed on a handful of occasions over the years, Trucks has only made one appearance ever with Phish proper.
+On July 7th, 1999, Phish performed at the Blockbuster Pavilion in Charlotte, NC, and welcomed Trucks for a two-song encore that fans in attendance likely will never forget.

-After a great show that opened with “Back On The Train” and jammed with a free-flowing second set, the encore saw the band call on Derek Trucks for a pair of blues-based rockers.
-Trucks lent his slide to the ripping blues of “Possum,” and the band then segued into the Son Seals cover, “Funky Bitch.”
-Trucks and Anastasio play off of each other to perfection, nailing the sit-in with ease.
+After a great show that opened with “Back On The Train” and a free-flowing, jam-filled second set, the night’s encore saw the band call on Derek Trucks for a pair of blues-based rockers to help close the evening.
+Trucks lent his slide to the ripping blues of “Possum”, followed by the band transitioning into the Son Seals cover, “Funky Bitch”.
+Trucks and Anastasio play edoff of each other to perfection, nailing the unforgettable sit-in with ease.

-Listen to a full recording of this 7/7/99 show below, courtesy of fromtheaquarium.
+Listen to a full recording of this 7/7/99 show below.